 USAA charges minimal fees for its loans and doesn’t have any origination, application or prepayment fees.
 But if you’re late on your payments, you’ll typically pay a penalty equal to 5% of the payment due.

 In addition to fees, you’ll also have to repay your loan with interest.
 While USAA has competitive rates, it may not be the best choice for those with excellent credit who could qualify for a lower rate from another lender.
 Consider your options carefully, and read our dedicated review pages to get a clear idea on the rate you can expect with a loan from USAA.

 USAA isn’t accredited with the BBB and receives a relatively low rating of C+ due to the recent government actions taken against it.
 In addition to these, it also has a low overall rating from customer reviews and nearly 1,500 complaints filed against it.

 Many complaints involved having accounts dropped or loans suddenly canceled with seemingly no warning.
 Others complained that USAA wasn’t totally forthcoming about loan costs.
 It’s excellent customer service, however, seems to make up for its shortcomings.

 Are USAA loans safe?

+Yes.
+USAA takes every reasonable precaution to make sure your information is secure and protected from unauthorized access.
+Its site uses multilayer security to protect your financial and banking information, including onsite security and antivirus software.
 Throughout the loan process, only you and USAA employees whose jobs require it can access your information.
-USAA takes every reasonable precaution to make sure your information is secure and protected from unauthorized access.
-Its site uses multilayer security to protect your financial and banking information, including onsite security and antivirus and intrusion software.
-USAA is also rated A+ by the BBB and backed by the US Department of Veterans Affairs.
+And to top it all off, USAA is backed by the US Department of Veterans Affairs.